 Know your worth

-The elevator pitch is really important still, and if you can explain your value in a short sentence or two, you are much more attractive.
+The elevator pitch is really important still, and if you can explain your value in a short sentence or two, you will be a much more attractive candidate.
 Practice this at home before the interview, and be ready to drop the pitch at any point in conversation.
-If you are able to, at certain intervals, go back to why you are such a valuable IT employee and express yourself concisely and engagingly, you can’t fail to be a more attractive candidate.
+If you are able to (at certain intervals) go back to why you are such a valuable IT employee and express yourself concisely and engagingly.